 It is located in Ariake district.

 The conference tower has the structure combined reversed 4 square pyramids on the top.

-Many exhibithions and events are held all the year over.
+Various kinds of exhibithions and events are held all the year over.